 The Montebello Police K9 Services Unit had an extremely successful beginning and continued to gain popularity and community support.
 Ultimately, the city funded the entire unit.
 Community support increased, and after seeing how K9s were indeed an officer/citizen safety factor, a crime reduction factor, and cost savings to the city, the city authorized two more K9 positions.
 The unit now totaled four fully operational K9 teams assigned to a centralized unit within the field services unit.

 The Montebello Police K9 Services Unit was the "Flagship" of all K9 units in the San Gabriel Valley and southeast Los Angeles area, with many agencies attempting to replicate our program.
 This unit is currently supervised by a sergeant who is an experienced former K9 handler.
 Currently, there are two police service dogs assigned to patrol.

 The K9’s are trained to protect the handler and other officers.
 The dogs often search buildings, buildings, fields, backyards, etc. for fleeing or hiding suspects who are often armed and dangerous.
 The dogs are also cross-trained in narcotics detection and article searches.

 The jail facility has a 20-bed capacity.
-The GEO Group Inc., a private correctional firm which operates the jail facility under the oversight of a lieutenant.
-The facility is staffed by trained custody personnel and supervised by a GEO Group Jail Commander.
+The G4S, a private correctional firm which operates the jail facility under the oversight of a lieutenant.
+The facility is staffed by trained custody personnel and supervised by a G4S Jail Commander.
 The jail meets every requirement set forth by the board of corrections.
 The Montebello City Jail offers several programs to the community.